SCADA vs. Digital Control Platforms: Why Renewable Energy Needs a New Approach

 The operational context for renewable energy creates fundamental challenges that expose every limitation of traditional SCADA systems:

-Distributed, Unmanned Sites: Renewable portfolios often include hundreds of remote locations without on-site technical staff.
+Distributed, Unmanned Sites: Renewable portfolios often include hundreds of remote locations without permanent on-site technical staff.
 These sites must operate reliably with minimal human intervention while providing comprehensive remote monitoring and control capabilities.

 Cybersecurity Imperatives: NERC CIP requirements, NIS2 directives, and an evolving cyber threat landscape demand sophisticated security measures that go far beyond the physical access controls that traditional SCADA systems rely on.

 Critical Infrastructure Responsibilities: Renewable energy assets increasingly serve as critical infrastructure whose operational resilience can have broad impacts on grid stability beyond the immediate plant owner-operator.
+Essential functions such as software back-ups, asynchronous communications, remote patching must be managed and executed either—whether locally or centrally—with absolute assurance that any issues or failures will not compromise system stability or plant operations.

 Rapid Technology Evolution: The renewable energy sector experiences constant equipment evolution, new integration requirements, and changing operational practices.
 Traditional SCADA systems, with their complex programming requirements and proprietary interfaces, cannot adapt quickly enough.

-Cost Sensitivity: Thin margins in renewable energy operations require efficient, scalable solutions that minimize both capital and operational expenses.
+Cost Sensitivity: Thin margins in renewable energy operations require efficient, scalable solutions that minimise both capital and operational expenses.
 The high programming, configuration, and maintenance costs associated with traditional SCADA systems often exceed what renewable operators can economically justify.

 Digital Control Platform Evolution: A New Paradigm